As 2013 comes to a close I thought it would be good to make some predictions for portfolio, programme and project management in 2014.

 I expect to see more organisations embracing project management standards.
 Whether this is PRINCE2, PMBoK or ISO 21500 or a combination thereof.

-Overall there is a continued growth in project management practices especially in the Australasian government sector where current policy is putting pressure on agencies to do things smarter.
+Overall there is a continued growth in project management practices.
+Especially in the Australasian government sector where current policy is putting pressure on agencies to do things smarter.

 What are your thoughts on what trends will have the greatest influence on portfolio, programme and project management in 2014?
 Are we going to see an overall improvement in processes and practices, along with wider adoption of standards?
 And what will be the role of the PMO?
+Do you have any other predictions for 2014?